Yes, an upcoming collaboration with @DetiousMusic. This is gonna be mighty fun!

 - Current Mio/Homura

-- Post NGADM 2012 post where I had to grovel and beg for an experimentation which wasn't my fault
+- Post NGADM 2012 post where I had to grovel and beg for something that wasn't my fault

-- All the emotions I suffered prior to the new release of Mio/Homura EXTEND
+- All the emotions I suffered prior to the release of Mio/Homura EXTEND ver.

 - Area Scouting

 - Makeup Test

 - Post-filming thoughts

 It's no secret that I actually struggle between 'useless' and 'abusive' reviews, especially on those copyrighted tracks that get uploaded for Geometry Dash.